 Addiction Recovery in Sober Living Homes

-At any of Los Angeles’ sober living homes, it is of paramount importance that all residents continue to progress in their recovery journeys with every passing day.
-The vast majority of sober living home staff believe that sobriety is an active process, not a passive one.
-Rather than approaching sobriety as a goal that can be achieved and then shrugged off, sober living home residents understand that they must continue to push forward — while they live in their sober living homes, and in the years that follow.
+At any of Los Angeles’ sober homes, it is of paramount importance that all residents continue to progress in their recovery journeys with every passing day.
+The vast majority of sober home staff believe that sobriety is an active process, not a passive one.
+Rather than approaching sobriety as a goal that can be achieved and then shrugged off, sober home residents understand that they must continue to push forward — while they live in their homes, and in the years that follow.

 Managing a substance use disorder requires daily personal growth, self-reflection, connection to others, and a strong value system.
 Ultimately, most addiction experts view recovery in a positive light: it isn’t merely the absence of substance abuse, but the creation of a new way of life.
 In that sense, “recovery” is a privilege that individuals who treat their addictions are lucky to have.

 Benefits of Sober Living Homes

 Staying at a sober home has a number of benefits that affect both the strength of a person’s sobriety and their life as a whole.
 During the initial days of a sober home residence, most people are focused mainly on the arduous process of withdrawing from drugs and alcohol.
 Sober homes, however, are long-term commitments during which a person will continue to grow and develop.
 Over time, some of the many benefits that residents can expect to experience include:

 - A sense of personal autonomy and independence

 - An easier transition back to life in the “outside world”